conradhalling/jekyll-theme-chirpy/_posts/2019-08-08-text-and-typography.md

 ---
 title: Text and Typography
-description: Examples of text, typography, math equations, diagrams, flowcharts, pictures, videos, and more.
+description: (This post was copied here and revised for testing. -- Conrad Halling) Examples of text, typography, math equations, diagrams, flowcharts, pictures, videos, and more.
 author: cotes
 date: 2019-08-08 11:33:00 -0500
-last_modified_at: 2025-01-21 12:05:00 -0500
+last_modified_at: 2025-01-27 10:00:00 -0500
-categories: [Jekyll]
+categories: [Testing]
 pin: false
 math: true
 mermaid: true